AdobeDocs/campaign-classic.en/help/delivery/using/design-and-personalize.md

 Adobe recommends previewing your message to check its personalization and how your recipients will see your delivery.

-* In the delivery wozard, the **[!UICONTROL Preview]** sub-tab lets you view the rendering of each content for a recipient.
+* In the delivery wizard, the **[!UICONTROL Preview]** sub-tab lets you view the rendering of each content for a recipient.
 The personalization fields and the conditional elements of content are replaced with the corresponding information for the selected profile.
 [Learn more](../../delivery/using/defining-the-email-content.md#message-content)

 *  An automatic anti-spam checking is performed during each preview.
 In the **[!UICONTROL Preview]** sub-tab, check [SpamAssassin](../../delivery/using/spamassassin.md) spam scoring.
 Click **[!UICONTROL More...]** to find out more about the warning.
 Before doing so, make sure SpamAssassin is correctly installed and configured on the Adobe Campaign application server.
 [Learn more](../../installation/using/configuring-spamassassin.md)